-Editor’s note: The State Council Information Office of the People’s Republic of China recently published its unannotated annual report, titled ‘The Human Rights Record of the United States in 2011’.
+Editor’s note: The State Council Information Office of the People’s Republic of China recently published its unannotated annual report, titled ‘The Human Rights Record of the United States.’

-You can read it on Xinhua or catch the full drift here:
+You can read it on Xinhua or catch the full drift in this annotated edition here:

 On Life, Property and Personal Security

 - The United States has mighty strength in human, financial and material resources to exert effective control over violent crimes.

 - However, during a visit to New York last year, Madame Jing (my wife) left her sunglasses in the taxi and they were not returned.
 The driver also did not recognize Madame Jing, nor praise her husband’s initiatives developing a prosperous Gansu, nor pass on compliments regarding the motherland’s first desert hydro-electric plant in the glorious scrublands of our home province.
 [Edit: check dam has not collapsed]

 - The US constitution guarantees its citizens the right to bear arms.
 And yet the US allows its citizens to carry guns.